Things to Do This Winter in Southern Indiana

 Huber's Orchard, Winery & Vineyards

-One of the most popular year-round attractions in southern Indiana is Huber's.
-Make the journey to Starlight to enjoy fresh hot apple cider, taste premium wines, and shop in their market.
+One of the most popular year-round attractions in Southern Indiana is Huber's.
+Make the journey to Starlight to enjoy fresh hot apple cider, taste premium wines, cut down a Christmas tree and shop in their market.

 In our region, weather can be a hit or a miss (no pun intended), but we definitely have a good amount of "warmer" days in the winter season.
 Rates are cheaper, you get to go outside and be active, and we have fantastic courses.
 What's not to love?

-If you want the best culinary experience in town that your taste buds will thank you for then MESA, A Collaborative Kitchen is the place to go.
+If you want the best culinary experience in town that your taste buds will thank you for, then MESA, A Live Dining Show is the place to go.
 You'll get a hands-on demonstration from a superb local chef as well as a 3-5 course meal.
 Be sure to check out their upcoming events and your kids may enjoy a class at MESA Kids Cooking School!

 The Sporting Club at the Farm